hardoverflow/check-unifi/README.md

 ## License

-This project is licensed under the terms of the
-GNU General Public License Version 2.
+Lincensed under the [UNLICENSE](https://unlicense.org/), which is a license with no conditions whatsoever that dedicates works to the public domain.

 ## Support